 Lower back injuries range in seriousness from soft tissue injuries like whiplash, a condition that often heals in a matter of weeks, to damage to the vertebrae that can leave a car accident victim paralyzed.

 Any kind of lower back injury can entail severe pain and suffering, lost wages, and high medical bills.
-If you experience lower back pain after a car accident in Maryland, you should talk to a personal injury lawyer as soon as possible.
+If you experience lower back pain after a car accident in Maryland, you should personal injury lawyer as soon as possible.

 What Causes Lower Back Pain after a Car Accident?